SUSE/phoebe/README.md

 ## 10,000 feet view

-The code allows for both **training** and **inference:** — all the knobs which can modify the run-time behaviour of the implementation are configurable via the *settings.json* file, where each parameter is explained in detail.
+The code allows for both **training** and **inference:** — all the knobs which can modify the run-time behavior of the implementation are configurable via the *settings.json* file, where each parameter is explained in detail.